nathimel/modals-effcomm/README.md

 - Use an evolutionary algorithm to estimate the optimal languages
 - Explore the space of possible languages using the same algorithm

-A separate step is adding natural language data:

-- Load data obtained from [A Database of Modal Typology](https://github.com/CLMBRs/modal-typology).
-- Convert each natural language into the appropriate experiment data structure

 ## Analyzing the simplicity/informativeness trade-off

 Next, we analyze the resulting sample for the relationship between efficiency and naturalness.